Skip to content

 2. Saving the REST Requests as Objects

-Now that we have created our three REST requests, the next step is to actually create the Rapise objects that we can use in our JavaScript test scripts.
-Click on the Update Object Tree button in the toolbar to update the Object Tree with our new requests:
+Now that we have created our three REST requests, the next step is to create the Rapise objects that we can use in our JavaScript test scripts.
+Click the Update Object Tree button in the toolbar to update the Object Tree with your new requests:

 tutorial_web_services_pic21

-Rapise will now take you REST requests and use that to update the main Object tree.
-Click on the Object tab of the main Rapise explorer, click the Refresh icon and you will see the "LibraryInformationSystem" heading displayed, with the three saved REST request listed underneath:
+Rapise will now use your REST requests to update the main Object tree.
+Click the Object tab of the main Rapise explorer, then click the Refresh icon.
+You will then see the "LibraryInformationSystem" heading displayed, with the three saved REST requests listed underneath:

 tutorial_web_services_pic22

-If you expand one of the REST requests (e.g. Add_Book), you'll see that it has a single operation "DoExecute" that executes the web services and a series of properties available for inspecting or updating any part of the REST request prior to it being sent to the server.
+If you expand one of the REST requests (e.g., Add_Book), you'll see that it has a single operation, "DoExecute", that executes the web service and a series of properties available for inspecting or updating any part of the REST request prior to being sent to the server.

-In the next section we shall illustrate how you can write a test script using these learned objects.
+In the next section, we will illustrate how you can write a test script using these learned objects.

 a.
 You can either have Rapise generate test scripts and verification points automatically (described in section 3a), or